 Nathan Mesko, MD, an orthopaedic oncologist at Cleveland Clinic, says his job often requires creative solutions to restore function.

 This was certainly true in a recent case when a 5-year-old patient presented to Cleveland Clinic with substantial swelling in his right shoulder, his dominant arm.
 A thorough workup revealed that the patient had humeral osteosarcoma.
-The pediatric oncology team began chemotherapy immediately.
+The pediatric oncology team began chemotherapy immediately, and the tumor responded nicely over several months.
 Next, was Dr. Mesko’s challenge.

 “The challenge of reconstruction was to provide this energetic, fun-loving 5-year-old with an arm that allowed his humerus and elbow to serve as a working platform for his hand while saving all of the important nerves and blood vessels in his arm, giving him a chance at some form of growth in that arm,” he explains.

-Dr. Mesko shares more details about this case, including a collaboration with Cleveland Clinic’s Department of Plastic Surgery.
+Dr. Mesko shares more details about this case, including a collaboration with Graham Schwarz, MD, of Cleveland Clinic’s Department of Plastic Surgery.
 The teams worked together, utilizing a free fibula transplant technique to reconstruct the patient’s humerus.
-Learn more about this unique case in the video below:
+“At three months, the patient was feeling like himself again, and the real challenge was trying to keep a 5-year-old down.”
+Learn how this particular challenge was failed, and more about this unique case in the video below: